shnnmrcs/frontend-practice-projects/README.md

 # FrontendMentor

-This projects are created to practice my skills in front end developing.
+This projects are created to practice my skills in frontend developing.